 The change of Library Management System will take place over the summer, with the new system due to ‘go live’ on 1 August.

 There will be a period when items can only be borrowed during hours when library staff are on duty.
-This is likely to be from Thursday 25 July – Tuesday 6 August.
+This will be from Thursday 25 July – Tuesday 6 August.

 Will I still be able to access the catalogue?